Finterly/nf-wgs-dsl2/README.md

 ### 3C.
-Run  `gvcf_workflow.nf` on local computer using Docker image
+Docker
+Run  `gvcf_workflow.nf` on local computer using Docker image.
 The pipeline can be easily run with docker and is the recommended way to run it when not using an HPC.

 Follow the steps below to setup your docker image: